Nicholas Wade

 Nicholas Michael Landon Wade (born 17 May 1942) is a British author and journalist.
 He is the author of numerous books, and has served as staff writer and editor for Nature, Science, and the science section of The New York Times.

 His 2014 book A Troublesome Inheritance: Genes, Race and Human History was widely denounced by the scientific community for misrepresenting research into human population genetics.

-In May 2021, Wade published an article in support of the COVID-19 lab leak hypothesis, fueling the controversy around the origins of the virus.
-Wade's claims about the origin of COVID-19 are at odds with the prevailing view among scientists.
+In May 2021, Wade published an article in support of the COVID-19 lab leak hypothesis, contrary to the prevailing scientific view, and fueling controversy on the origins of the virus.

 Early life and education

 Wade was born in Aylesbury, England and educated at Eton College.
 He is a grandson of Lawrence Beesley, a survivor of the sinking of the Titanic.
 He earned a Bachelor of Arts degree in Natural Sciences from King's College, Cambridge in 1964, and immigrated to the United States in 1970.